AkiKurisu/Next-Gen-Dialogue/README.md

 ## Create Dialogue by Code

-NGD is divided into two parts, DialogueSystem and DialogueTree.
+NGD is divided into two parts, DialogueSystem (NGDS) and DialogueTree (NGDT).
 The former defines the data structure of the dialogue, which is interpreted by Resolver after receiving the data.
 The latter provides a visual editing solution and inherits the interface from the former.
 So you can also use scripts to write dialogues, examples are as follows:

 ```C#
 using UnityEngine;